Black Sunday (1937): Restraint vs. militancy

-Black Sunday, 1937
+Planning

 In July 1937, Jabotinsky met with Robert Bitker, Moshe Rosenberg and Avraham Stern, the future leader of Lehi, in Alexandria and underwrote, despite his personal reservations, the proposal to have recourse to retaliatory action.
 Jabotinsky posed only one condition to his assent, that he not be kept informed about too many details.
 At this stage in the revolt, the Arab uprising had degenerated into, in Colin Shindler’s words, ‘internecine Arab violence and nihilist attacks on Jews.’
-Demand for retaliation within the Irgun heightened with the killing of rabbi Eliezer Gerstein on 3 September while he was en route to pray at the Western Wall.
+Demand for retaliation within the Irgun heightened with the killing of Rabbi Eliezer Gerstein on 3 September while he was en route to pray at the Western Wall.
+On 11 November, the Irgun murdered 2 Arabs at a Jaffa bus deposit, and wounded a further 5.
 From 29 October to 11 November, 21 attacks were made against British police and Jews, 5 with bombs, resulting in 11 murders, many of the dead being Jews.

-At this point the Irgun leader David Raziel authorized a programme of active rather than passive defense, consisting of bombing Arab coffee houses, in cities such as Haifa and Rosh Pinah, and attacks around Jerusalem, and on buses travelling between the cities of Tiberias and Safed, in which Black Sunday marked the turning point.
+Irgun leader David Raziel authorized a programme of bombing Arab coffee houses, in cities such as Haifa and Rosh Pinah, and attacks around Jerusalem, and on buses travelling between the cities of Tiberias and Safed, in which Black Sunday marked the turning point.
 Jaa’cov Eliav, the Irgun’s master bomb maker, was in charge of the operations generally that led to the November 14 attack, David Raziel organized the attacks in Jerusalem.

+Black Sunday

-The first attack had taken place on 11 November, when the Irgun murdered 2 Arabs at a Jaffa bus deposit, and wounded a further 5.
-The second occurred early on the morning of 14 November.
-Raziel had ordered multiple attacks to be undertaken almost simultaneously in order to hamper a coherent police response.
-At 7 am.
-2 Arab pedestrians were shot on Aza Street in Rehavia, a neighbourhood in Jerusalem, by Joseph Kremin and Shlomo Trachtman.
-A half an hour later, another two were shot.
+At 7 am. on the morning of 14 November, 2 Arab pedestrians were shot on Aza Street in Rehavia, a neighbourhood in Jerusalem, by Joseph Kremin and Shlomo Trachtman.
+Raziel had ordered multiple attacks to be undertaken almost simultaneously in order to hamper a coherent police response, and a half an hour later, another two were shot.
 In both cases, one of the victims survived.
 Some time later, Zvi Meltser armed an Irgun operative who then attacked an Arab bus, killing 3 passengers and wounding 8.
 By the end of November 14, 10 Arabs had been killed and many more wounded.